How to build your own Jecklin disk using parts supplied from Amazon

 Building your own Jecklin disk is simple and can be done with some easy to find materials.
 Here is our current list of preferred parts with links* to the products on Amazon:

-• At least one mounting plate / small cheese bar, wide enough to accomodate the upper rod of a microphone stand (i.e.: 2 cm).
+• At least one mounting plate / small cheese bar or mounting cube, wide enough to accomodate the upper rod of a microphone stand (i.e.: 2 cm).

 • Perforated disks.
-We use two 16" disks, becuase we have not (yet) found a secure symmetrical way to attach the whole thing to a stand using only one.
+We use two 16" disks, because we have not (yet) found a secure symmetrical way to attach the whole thing to a stand using only one.

 • At least two 7.7" cheese bars.
 We have built a disk that can take two sets of bars, and more bars can be concatenated if more seperation is needed.
 A pair of telescopic selfie sticks can be used instead, but then you need adequate clamps to attach microphones supports.
 We have tried both but tend to prefer the cheese bars for less total weight.
-In the case of our bar and current microphone setup, the right place for the mic holder is over the fourth 1/4" hole from the center.
-This gives us 36cm between capsules and a 35 degree angle on each side.
+In the case of our bar and current microphone setup, the right place for the mic holder is over the fourth 1/4" hole from the disk.
+This gives us about 36cm between capsules at a 30-ish degree angle on each side.

 • Open-cell rubber foam tape of varying thickness with adhesive backs can be used to deaden the disk so as to produce the desired acoustic shawdowing requiered for the Jecklin effect and to mitigate reflections.
 We have used 0.5x2", 0.5x1", 0.25x0.5" and others.
-The traditional way is about an inch or more of foam on each side.
+The tradition is to lay about an inch or more of foam on each side.
 You can try felt or other materials if you wish.
-Don't leave the disks bare, otherwise sound will leak right through the holes, there will be no Jecklin effect and you will also get some nasty reflections.
+Don't leave the disks bare, otherwise sound will leak right through the holes, there will be none or very little Jecklin effect and you will also get some comb filtering from reflections coming off the naked metal.

 • 3/4" to 1/4" adapters will allow you to attach microphone holders to the bars (or clamps).